trip41/modify-results/README.md

-A collection of filter functions for Kimonolabs.
+A collection of filter functions.

   - kimSort
   - kimReplace